octopuce/ansible/README.md

 ## Usage

-* You MUST run this on UBAL for Puppet dependant actions to work !!!
 * You MUST build a host file containing an IP per host
 * You MUST build a vars file containing the variables required by the ansible playbooks
 * Run `ansible-playbook -i /infra/INFRA/ansible/prod.host -e "var_file=/infra/INFRA/ansible/vars.yml" PLAYBOOK.yml`